TIP 6 – SELECT YOUR REALTOR® CAREFULLY

 A professional real estate buyer's agent will give the buyer closing costs projections based upon the contract sales price and another at the current market value price so the buyer can decide the risk of loss and potential differential buyer costs between fair market value and the contracted sales price.

 Sellers and banks may not be flexible should you have to ask for a price reduction because the appraisal came in lower than the negotiated sales price.

 This isn't going to happen, but let's say real estate contracts were written that the buyer would have to agree to pay the appraised value if it came in higher than the contracted sales price?
 Now you understand the seller's position.

 Having a professional REALTOR® guide and advise you will make the difference between getting the perfect home and making a wise purchase decision rather buying a home you soon wish belonged to someone else and has become your worse nightmare.

-STAYED TUNED - Anything in big doses is hard to digest.
+STAYED TUNED - You are going to have a lot of fun learning and getting ready to make a wise purchase decision.
+Anything in big doses is hard to digest.
 Instead of blasting you with all home buyer tips, you are going to receive my recommendations in small bites…

 So this is the sixth installment.
 If you are buying an Arizona home now and want the complete series of tips at once, email me and it will be sent on its way to you.
 Otherwise, my blog will eventually include all home buyer essential tips.
-Continue to Buyer Tip 7.
+Return to Buyer Tip 5 or continue on to Buyer Tip 7.

 Contact Sam to discuss your Arizona home purchase plans and schedule an appointment to see how he can help make your plans become a reality.